 That Delegates be named from this Meeting to confer with the Government and arrange an equitable system of working the goldfields.

-Captain Harrison, Dr Webb Richmond and John Plaistowe were appointed to confer with the government about this proposal.
+Captain Harrison, Dr Webb Richmond and John Plaistowe were appointed as the Delegates to confer with the government about this proposal.

-The next speaker was Robert Booley, a Wesleyan lay preacher and pioneer of the British trade union and Chartist movements, who had migrated to Geelong in 1848 where he was a pioneer of the eight hour day movement.
-He used the issue of the licence to speak about the need for justice, for a just Government and the rights of working class people to full democratic rights and a better life and he urged those at the Meeting to act to support these principles and each other.
+The next speaker was Robert Booley, a Wesleyan lay preacher and pioneer of the British trade union and Chartist movements, who had migrated to Geelong in 1848 where he was a pioneer of the eight-hour day movement.
+He used the issue of the licence to speak about the need for justice, for a just Government and the rights of working class people to full democratic rights and a better life.
+He urged those at the Meeting to act to support these principles and each other.

 “There are few people who properly understand what a Government is, or what it ought to be.
 It should be the chosen servants of a free people, and to be just they ought to be a right-minded people. …… What ought to be the standard of man?
 Justice.
 Why do we cry out against Government?
 Because they do not do justice.”